ArdenJ/calendar/README.md

 - I use the 'next' and 'back' buttons to change the month and year displayed on the simple date component
 - The body of the calendar displays events
+- Clicking a particular date in the calendar will bring up an expanded summary

 ## Built With